gary-1959/GNXEdit/README.md

 >
 > The functionality of the program is similar to the DigiTech GENEdit program for Windows, but includes enhanced library functionality and is cross-platform (Windows and Linux).
 >
 > The program is written in Python and leverages the QT GUI framework.
-It iscompletely open source and freely available at [https://github.com/gary-1959/GNXEdit](https://github.com/gary-1959/GNXEdit).
+It is completely open source and freely available at [https://github.com/gary-1959/GNXEdit](https://github.com/gary-1959/GNXEdit).
 >
-> A detailed description of the operation of the Digitech GNX1 is beyond the scope of this HELP page, but a good understanding of how it works is essential for gaining maximum benefit from GNXEdit.
-A copy of the user manual is available by [clicking here](file://C:\Users\garyb\Projects\GNXEdit\documents/digitech-gnx1-user-manual.pdf).
+> A detailed description of the operation of the DigiTech GNX1 is beyond the scope of this HELP page, but a good understanding of how it works is essential for gaining maximum benefit from GNXEdit.
+A copy of the user manual is available by [clicking here](file:///home/gary/Projects/GNXEdit/documents/digitech-gnx1-user-manual.pdf).

 ### System Exclusive